 Furthermore, the LTTE never really followed a pattern when placing the mines, which means they are most often scattered around randomly - perhaps to confuse the enemy or perhaps because they were in a hurry.
 This makes it very time consuming to clear and we spend lots of time just locating the mine lines before we can start actually clearing them.

-Returned family living next to the minefield,
+Returned family living next to the minefield, red sign in the background shows where the mine field starts |

 In December 2009 - 7 months after the end of the conflict, the government - strongly pushed by international organisations - began to release the refugees from the camp and slowly people started to return.
 Unfortunately it was not all for the good as we were not finished (or nowhere near finished) clearing the mines.
 But the call for releasing the people was strong and so they were.
 Problem now was only that they could not go to their houses nor their agricultural fields as many of these were mined and/or destroyed so alternatively they received a tent and some food aid and settled in a nearby area.
 We were now working with people surrounding the mine sites endangering them and especially their children.
 Luckily until now, there has only been very few incidents with mines or explosives and mostly this is due to people burning garbage and hitting a mine.
 However, during 2010 the area became inhabited - apart from a few high security zones - and people are getting on with re-building their lives with help from international aid organisation.
 And it is fantastic to see how much it changes for every time I go there.
 Now there are people every where and many intermistic small shops, the agricultural areas are being cultivated and a constant convoy of trucks with products are going up and down the A9.
 They have really impressed me how they have been able to just pick themselves up and start over again once more, it is really mind blowing that they have this strength inside them to keep going namely because this is not the first time they had to start all over again - just think of the Tsunami in 2004 - and all the times they had to flee their homes because it was suddenly turned into a battlefield.